 - 2016 Farmers Market Promotion Program Highlights (pdf)

 - 2016 Farmers Market Promotion Program Report (pdf)

 - Why Local Food Matters: The Rising Importance of Locally Grown Food in the U.S. Food System (pdf)

-- Accessing the Economic Impact of Regional Food Hubs: The Case of Regional Access Presentation (pdf)
+- Assessing the Economic Impact of Regional Food Hubs: The Case of Regional Access Presentation (pdf)

-- Accessing the Economic Impact of Regional Food Hubs: The Case of Regional Access Report (pdf)
+- Assessing the Economic Impact of Regional Food Hubs: The Case of Regional Access Report (pdf)

 - Emerging Marketing and Business Strategies (pdf)